 Hierarchical Visualization

 A tool used to examine all the datasets used in the assessment process.
 Datasets include current conditions, stress and natural quality variables, socioeconomic information, and model results.
 Two scales of visualization are available: regional and local.
-Regional scale maps data by HUC12 for entire study areas, while the local scale maps catchment-level data within a single HUC8.
+The regional scale maps data by HUC12 for entire study areas, while the local scale maps catchment-level data within a single HUC8.
 All data from each scale can be mapped and exported.

 Ranking/Prioritization